zitadel/zitadel/docs/docs/guides/manage/user/reg-create-user.md

 ### Add passwordless to existing user

-If you already have a user in ZITADEL it is possible to add passworless later.
+If you already have a user in ZITADEL, it is possible to add passworless later.

 [Add Passwordless Registration ](../../../apis/proto/management#addpasswordlessregistration)